 There has been a growing prevalence of turnkey projects or engineering-procuring-contracting (EPC) operations in Southeast Asia over the last two decades, especially in power production.
 Vietnam, in particular, is employing more and more foreign contractors in sectors such as infrastructure, renewable energy, and consumer foods processing.
 As a result, turnkey manufacturing is now common in both private and public projects across Southeast Asia.

-Our Product Registration Services are the easiest option for setting up a new production line in Vietnam.
+Our Business Setup Services are the easiest option for setting up a new production line in Vietnam.
 Contact us now for a free consultation.

 What is Turnkey Contract Manufacturing?